"Unconditional love is love without requiring anything in return--love no matter what. Love never fails." - Heather Forbes

 she is.
 That's being well and truly loved.
 Unconditionally.

 This series is designed to heal our ability to love unconditionally, so we can give our children the unconditional love they need.
-The first eight steps
+The first five steps were:

 1. Forgive yourself for not being perfect: Your 12 Step Program to Become a Recovering Perfectionist